 You can do this on your own or use it as a basis for discussion with your advisor.

-The Coordinator of Academic & Pre-professional Advising serves as the secondary advisor for all exploratory students (‘undeclared advisor’ in WebAdvisor), for the purpose of supporting the student’s relationship with their faculty advisor and by providing specialized attention when requested by students exploring majors.
+All Exploratory students are paired with a faculty member who is often an instructor they have or from a major they have shown interest in.
+The Director of Academic Advising serves as the secondary advisor for all exploratory students (‘undeclared advisor’), for the purpose of supporting the student’s relationship with their faculty advisor and by providing specialized attention when requested by students exploring majors.

 Student representatives (or ambassadors) from each academic department gather in Dewar Student Union for the purpose of meeting exploratory students.